enricogenauck/labhound/CONTRIBUTING.md

     * Token description: Hound Development
     * Select scopes: `repo` and `user:email`

-1. On the confirmation screen, copy the generated token to `HOUND_GITHUB_TOKEN` in the `.env.local` file.
+1. On the confirmation screen, copy the generated token to `HOUND_GITLAB_TOKEN` in the `.env.local` file.
 Also update `HOUND_GITHUB_USERNAME` to be your username.

 1. Run `foreman start`.
 Foreman will start the web server and